krabberod/VirVar_transcriptomes/2024_Workshop/README.md

 - Viral Integration? reads that span host-virus junctions?
 - Chimeric Reads Identification: Look for chimeric reads that span both host and viral sequences.
 This can be indicative of viral integration into the host genome.
 Tools like STAR can identify chimeric reads during the alignment process.
 - Integration Sites Analysis: Potential tools: VirusSeq (https://pubmed.ncbi.nlm.nih.gov/23162058/), VirusFinder (https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0064465), or ViFi (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6283451/).
 These tools can detect viral integration by analyzing chimeric reads and discordant read pairs.
+- Host-Virus Interaction: Are there specific pathways or genes that are known to be involved in the host's response to viral infection?
 - The number of genes predicted from the Haptolina ericina genome is quite high.